TypeScript Strictness Policy

 Section titled “@wp-typia/block-runtime blockers”exactOptionalPropertyTypes- optional-property ownership still leaks

-undefinedthrough runtime-facing descriptors such asEditorFieldDescriptor,InspectorComponentMap, metadata parsing nodes, validation results, and sync/report option bags - the experiment also surfaced shared-graph fallout in
+undefinedthrough runtime-facing descriptors such asEditorFieldDescriptor,InspectorComponentMap, metadata parsing nodes, validation results, and sync/report option bags - the shared api-client fallout is resolved, but block-runtime still needs local descriptor, inspector, metadata, and sync option cleanup before a package-level ratchet is safe

 - optional-property ownership still leaks